andreas-glaser/necesse-docker-compose/README.md

   -e SERVER_SLOTS=10 \
   -e UPDATE_ON_START=true \
   -e AUTO_UPDATE_INTERVAL_MINUTES=60 \
-  andreasgl4ser/necesse-server:1.2.0
+  andreasgl4ser/necesse-server:latest
 ```

 - Replace `changeme` with the password you want (leave blank to disable).
 - The bind mount stores saves, logs, and `cfg/server.cfg` under `./data`.
 - Forward UDP port `14159` from your router/firewall to this host.

-To follow the latest image automatically, change the tag to `:latest`.
+To follow a specific image, change the tag to e.g. `:1.3.0`.

 ---